 There are loads of great things about this grinder that makes it well worth the $35.00 price tag.
-First, it’s pretty small, so it won’t take up too much room in the kitchen, and it’s a hand grinder, so it doesn’t require plugging in either.
-You can adjust the grind size, so whether you are making a cafetiere or V60 it can be adjusted to suit.
+First, it’s small, so it will only take up a little room in the kitchen.
+Seconds, it’s a hand grinder, so it doesn’t require plugging.
+You can adjust the grind size.
+So it can be adjusted to suit whether you are making a cafetiere or V60.

-The hand grinder I have is very similar to this, and I love it because I can take it on holiday with me and it fits in my AeroPress and doesn’t take up much room in my luggage.
+The hand grinder I have is very similar to this.
+I love it because I can take it on holiday with me and it fits in my AeroPress and doesn’t take up much room in my luggage.
 A downside to the small size is you can only fit around 40g of coffee in there (just over 2 cups worth), and hand grinding is a little time-consuming.
-However, for $35.00, it has the ability to get you on the road from being a ground coffee buyer to being a pro.
+However, for $39.00, it can get you on the road from being a ground coffee buyer to being a pro.

 Best: Niche Zero

-If I had a stack of cash (which sadly I do not), and I could buy any coffee grinder for home, this would be my pick.
+This would be my pick if I had a stack of cash (which sadly I do not), and I could buy any coffee grinder for home.
 The Niche Zero Coffee Grinder.
-Currently, you can only buy them on Indiegogo (they are a crowdfunded project), and they cost a mere $499.00.
+You can only buy them on Indiegogo (they are a crowdfunded project), and they cost a mere $499.00.

-I have not been fortunate enough to test one of these out, but from what I hear, this is basically a commercial grinder built for home use.
-Bearing in mind a good commercial grinder will cost you upwards of $1000.00, this really is a great piece of innovation.
+I have not been fortunate enough to test one of these out, but from what I hear, this is a commercial grinder built for home use.
+Considering that an excellent commercial grinder will cost you upwards of $1000.00, this is a great innovation.

-The speed, quality of grind, design, and the fact that it has no coffee retention (that is, the zero bit) make it a dreamy piece of kit for the serious coffee brewer.
 Most home coffee grinders are not great for grinding coffee for espresso, but this is.
-Oh, and it also happens to be beautiful, in my opinion.
+The speed, quality of grind, design, and the fact that it has no coffee retention (that is, the zero bit) make it a dreamy kit for the serious coffee brewer.
+Oh, and it also is beautiful.